Dacian draco: Name and etymology

 Draco (Latin) and Drakon (Greek) mean "serpent", "dragon".
 The root of these words means "to watch" or "to guard with a sharp eye".
 It is a derivative of Greek drakōn "gazing".

 Origins

 The origin of the standard is unknown and still a matter of dispute among scholars.
 A specific and certain origin is still difficult to be determined.
 Dacian, Thracian, Scythian, Sarmatian or Parthian origins have been proposed in dedicated historiography.
-According to Lucreţiu Mihăilescu-Bîrliba by the 2nd century AD, i.e. after the conclusion of the Dacian Wars, the draco symbol was assimilated in the Greco-Roman world with the Dacian ethnos.
+According to Lucrețiu Mihăilescu-Bîrliba by the 2nd century AD, i.e. after the conclusion of the Dacian Wars, the draco symbol was assimilated in the Greco-Roman world with the Dacian ethnos.
 According to Jon N. C. Coulston the Romans associated this standard with 1st and 2nd century Danubian barbarians.
 The Roman historian Arrian wrote that the Romans took the draco from the Scythians, most probably a term for the contemporary Sarmatians.

 The original purpose was probably to provide wind direction for archery.